When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Toilet Paper Statistics Icon

-Although it is more widespread than ever before, between 70% and 75% of the world’s population still doesn’t use toilet paper (8).
-That amounts to more than 4 billion people.
+Despite its ubiquity in the West, approximately 70% to 75% of the world’s population does not use toilet paper (8).
+That is roughly 4 billion people.

-1. The US population spends more than $6 billion per year on toilet paper (9).
+• US Spending: Americans spend more than $6 billion annually on toilet paper products.

-2. The average person in the United States will use approximately 384 trees worth of toilet paper in their lifetime.
+• Lifetime Usage: The average person in the US will use approximately 384 trees’ worth of toilet paper during their life.

-8. The US contains about 4% percent of the global population but uses 20% of the world’s toilet paper (10).
+• Global Disparity: The US makes up about 4% of the global population but consumes 20% of the world’s toilet paper (9).

 Environmental Impact of Toilet Paper